nilsoveras/usd/api_db.md

 #API TABLES
-The api views are based on two set of tables,one set for Nynorsk and one set for Bokmål
+The api views are based on two set of tables, one set for Nynorsk and one set for Bokmål
 Table names are post-fixed with: 0=`nb`,1=`nn`
 It is recommended to use the tables directly for better performance